 Your safety on campus is vitally important.
 The key to a safe and secure environment is preparation and cooperation.
-Members of the campus community are expected to assume a certain amount of responsibility for their own personal safety and the security of their personal property.
+Members of the campus community are expected to assume a certain amount of responsibility for their safety and the security of their personal property.
 The following safety and security tips are provided as guidance.

-- Report all suspicious activity to Campus Police or Security, or the local police department immediately. - Never take personal safety for granted. - Try to avoid walking alone at night. - Carry only small amounts of cash. - Never leave valuables (wallets, purses, books, cell phones, laptops, etc) unattended. - Carry your keys at all times and do not lend them to anyone. - Lock up bicycles and motorcycles.
-Lock car doors and close windows when leaving your car. - Do not leave valuables in your car, especially if they can be easily noticed. - Engrave serial numbers or owner's recognized numbers, such as a driver's license number on items of value. - Inventory your personal property and insure it appropriately with personal insurance coverage.
+- Report all suspicious activity to Campus Police, Security, or the local police department immediately. - Be aware of your surroundings. - Never take personal safety for granted. - Try to avoid walking alone at night. - Carry only small amounts of cash. - Never leave valuables (wallets, purses, books, cell phones, laptops, etc.) unattended. - Carry your keys at all times, and do not lend them to anyone. - Lock up bicycles and motorcycles.
+Lock car doors and close windows when leaving your car. - Do not leave valuables in your car, especially if they can be easily noticed.

+- Engrave serial numbers or owner's recognized numbers, such as driver's licenses, on items of value. - Inventory your personal property and insure it appropriately with private insurance coverage.